Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 \end{pmatrix}
 $$

-The following command launches a message recovery attack against BQTRU for $n=100 (i.e., n^\prime = 5)$ by generating a random key, message and encrypting it, then perform the embedding into uSVP.
+The following command launches a message recovery attack against BQTRU for $n=100 (i.e., n^\prime = 5)$ by generating a random key message and encrypting it, then performing the embedding into uSVP.

 ```
 python attack.py 100 'no_reduection' --verbose=True --dump=True --bkz_betas=3:50 --attack_type=1